wllfaria/writings/implementing-syntax-highlighting.md

 }
 ```

-Lets also make a public method to easily get a range of lines to display onscreen, so we can iterate over these lines and display them.
+Let's also make a public method to easily get a range of lines to display onscreen, so we can iterate over these lines and display them.
 ```rust
 pub fn get_within(&self, range: Range<usize>) -> impl Iterator<Item = &str> {
 	self.content